 I’ve made it a goal to go out on at least one date per week for the past couple of years, and in doing so, have met hundreds of fantastic people.
 Generally, these are first dates, and only first dates.
 Every once in a while, though, I meet a woman who I’d like to keep dating.
 And every once in a while, she ends up feeling the same way and it turns into a great relationship.
 (Sweet.)

-I also get the occasional girl that I’m interested in, who doesn’t show the same interest in me.
+I also get the occasional woman that I’m interested in, who doesn’t show the same interest in me.
 (Not so sweet.)
-And yet, that’s dating!
+And yet, that’s dating.
 I don’t get too broken up about it.

 In those instances, however, there is one thing I wish were different: that people would be more direct when they’re simply not interested.

 We as men walk a fine line in pursuing women—that of being the confident, manly man who knows what he wants and isn’t afraid to go for it, without becoming the desperate, needy man who can’t take a hint.

 What makes walking this line so difficult, though, is the fact that some women play hard-to-get in hopes that the man will pursue her harder, while others play hard-to-get in hopes that the man will “get the hint” and leave them alone!